Skip to content

 • Clone: Make a copy of the sub-test

-• Create Sub-Test...: Create nested sub-test.
+• Create Sub-Test...: Create a nested sub-test.
 It is typical for larger frameworks to have several nested levels of tests for convenience.

 %WORKDIR% and Frameworks

-See sample framework https://github.com/Inflectra/rapise-framework-examples/tree/master/SpiraFriendlyWithRvlAndUserLib
+See the sample framework https://github.com/Inflectra/rapise-framework-examples/tree/master/SpiraFriendlyWithRvlAndUserLib